LEVELING UP TWITCH PRIME

 “For those who don't know, Twitch Prime is a service that comes free with a valid Amazon Prime account, and it packs a notorious amount of rad gamer loot.” – Esquire

 We're on track to deprecate Amped pages and making offer pages the standard.
-I have plans to create a PSD template and copy/UX guidelines for better game developer onboarding—which is something I already did for the Twitch Prime marketing team for their advertising placements, just need to do the same for offer pages).
-We will continue to build and launch P1/P2 components with A/B testing, continue polishing the page's front-end, create new components based on demand and customer interest, get the rest of Twitch Prime's web presence integrated into my design system, and many more plans.
+I'm creating a partner guidebook for better onboarding and intake.
+We'll continue to build and launch P1/P2 components with A/B testing, continue polishing the page's front-end, create new components based on demand and customer interest, get the rest of Twitch Prime's web presence integrated into my design system, and many more plans.
 Stay tuned!